interpretable-dp/risksyn/docs/source/risk-modeling.md

 generative model and the algorithm.

 A common reaction is to discard this threat model as overly strong and pessimistic to the point of not being relevant in practice.
-Although this is somewhat fair, there are some crucial reasons to stick to such strong model:
+Although this is somewhat justified, there are some crucial reasons to stick to such strong model:

 1. The mathematical framework of differential privacy enables us to provide _provable privacy